The World ARC 2020

-After a particularly enjoyable round the world voyage in 2014, sailing with World ARC for the Pacific legs and then into Asia, Skyelark will be going round the whole way in the World ARC 2018!
-See below for more details of this incredible rally, and to find out how you can participate!
+After a particularly enjoyable round the world voyage in 2014, sailing with World ARC for the Pacific legs and then into Asia, Skyelark then sailed the whole way round the world as part of the World ARC 2017/2018.

 Why the World ARC?